 - Tables in other .accdb file format databases

 - Windows SharePoint Services lists

-If the database includes links to these types of data source, you need to delete links before the conversion.
-Another solution is to import the data instead of linking to it, so that the data is contained in database itself.
+If the database includes links to these types of data sources, you need to delete links before the conversion.
+Another solution is to import the data instead of linking to it so that the data is contained in the database itself.